 Warren Buffett is paid by Berkshire Hathaway for just 100,000 (no bonus).
-With his capability that brings value for shareholders and the firm, we can say that Warren Buffett is underpaid. as a comparison, Dennis Muilenburg – Boeing CEO – gets almost 20 M (including compensation) in a year.
-The difference between Buffett and Muilenburg gets more dramatic if we compare Berkshire stock and Boeing stock.
+With his capability that brings value to shareholders and the firm, we can say that Warren Buffett is underpaid.
+As a comparison, Dennis Muilenburg – Boeing CEO – gets almost 20 M (including compensation) in a year.
+The difference between Buffett and Muilenburg gets even more dramatic if we compare Berkshire stock and Boeing stock.

-And, by the way, Warren Buffett drives himself a 7 years old Cadillac XTS – not Lamborghini Aventador J – and has MacDonald for breakfast which he gets free.
+And, by the way, Warren Buffett drives himself a 7-year-old Cadillac XTS – not Lamborghini Aventador J – and has MacDonald for breakfast which he gets free.
 We can’t find another man like him.

 Find a man like Buffett for your investment.